apluslms/aplus-manual/m01_introduction/02_rst.rst

 ....

-When you are only writing learning material as RST which contains text, links and MathJax notation, you don't need to start A+ to see the results.
+When you are only writing learning material as RST which contains text, links and MathJax notation, you don't need to run the "docker-compile - docker-up" cycle for each modification.
+This is only required if you add new RST files or exercises.
+One can just start A+ and mooc-grader with ``docker-up.sh".
+After that, one can just edit an RST file, run ``docker-compile.sh`` and the update the course page in the web browser.
+This cycle can be repeated without shutting down docker-up.sh.

+Another trick is that one does not even need to start A+ to see the HTML version of the RST material.
 The compiled material is in the subdirectory ``_build/html``, which you can view with your web browser.

 For example, print your working directory in the terminal with the ``pwd``
 command: